-'Roseanne' Cancelled at ABC After Roseanne Barr's Racist Tweet
+ABC Cancels 'Roseanne' After Roseanne Barr's Racist Tweet

 Barr’s tweet on Tuesday, which has since been deleted, said: “muslim brotherhood & planet of the apes had a baby=vj.”
-Barr apologized Tuesday morning “for making a bad joke” and said she was leaving Twitter.
+Jarrett was an adviser to former President Barack Obama and is a longtime friend of the Obamas.

-Jarrett, who is black, was an adviser to Barack and Michelle Obama.
+Barr apologized later Tuesday morning “for making a bad joke” and said she was leaving Twitter.

-Following Barr’s tweet on Tuesday, the comedian Wanda Sykes announced she was leaving the show, where she had served as a consulting producer.
+Following Barr’s tweet on Tuesday, comedian Wanda Sykes, who served as a consulting producer on the Roseanne revival, announced she was leaving the show.

 Sara Gilbert, who stars as Roseanne’s daughter Darlene Conner in the show, called Barr’s comments “abhorrent” and said she was “disappointed in her actions.”
 She said in a tweet that the show Roseanne is “separate and apart from the opinions and words of one cast member.”

-Roseanne returned to television in March after being off air for more than 20 years in a two-part revival premiere that became the highest-rated comedy broadcast since 2014.
-The episodes, which aired March 27, drew 18.2 million viewers and a 5.1 rating among adults between 18 and 49-years old, according to Nielsen data.
+Roseanne originally aired from 1988 to 1997.
+It returned to television in March in a two-part revival premiere that became the highest-rated comedy broadcast since 2014.
+The premiere, which aired March 27, drew 18.2 million viewers and a 5.1 rating among adults between 18 and 49-years old, according to Nielsen data.
 The show was renewed for a second season almost immediately after the premiere.

 Following the early success of the revival, President Donald Trump called Barr to personally congratulate her on the strong ratings.